 oxygen-metal_Ratios File

 The Oxygen-to-Metal file contains the assumed oxygen-to-metal mass-based ratio for common metal species in PM2.5 speciation profiles.
-This file is only used when generating the GSPRO for executions when the OUTPUT is set to PM (see Section 2.4) and the PROFILE_TYPE of the profile being processed is “PM” (i.e., not processed into a PM-AE6 or PM-CR1 profile).
+This file is only used when generating the GSPRO for executions when the OUTPUT is set to PM (see Section 2.4) and the PROFILE_TYPE of the profile being processed is “PM” (i.e., not already processed into a PM-AE6 or PM-CR1 profile).
 The information stored in this file helps perform the “PM-Protocol” (see Appendix B) and follows the methods first developed in Reff et al. (2009).
 This dataset is comma delimited and composed of three columns with the header indicating the contents of each column: SPECIES_ID, Species, and oxy/metal_ratio.